Plan to Sell Your House Yourself? Six Eye-Opening FSBO Facts to Know First

 If you do have a buyer in mind, you should know the pros and cons of selling a house to a friend and expect to at least pay a real estate attorney to handle the paperwork.

-An agent may earn an average commission of 5.8% of your sale price, but they’re also going to help make sure you don’t leave a dime on the table.
+An agent may earn an average commission of 5.8%* of your sale price, but they’re also going to help make sure you don’t leave a dime on the table.
+In most cases, a good agent will more than make up for their fees.

-3. The internet hasn’t made FSBO any more popular.
+3. The Internet hasn’t made FSBO any more popular.

 4. Inspection requests from buyers can be over-the-top brutal.

 Casey Samson, a top-selling agent in Vienna, Virginia, warns that no FSBO sale is going to be a walk in the park.
-But the home inspection step especially can be daunting for a seller who is emotionally attached to their home and will be overwhelmed by whatever the inspector finds.
+But the home inspection step especially can be daunting for a seller who is emotionally attached to their home or who will be overwhelmed by whatever the inspector finds.

+To paint a clear picture: One of Samson’s sellers received a home inspection report with 115 items listed.
 However, Samson was able to reduce it dramatically to just three fixes, all of which were legitimate safety issues.

 5. Your job experience doesn’t translate to selling expertise.